ArthurSonzogni/FTXUI/doc/mainpage.md

 Decorator bgcolor(Color);
 ~~~

+### Palette16

-The following colors are available:
+On most terminal the following colors are supported:
 - Default

 - Black